udaykiran-i/Multi-functions/README.md

 # Multi-functions
-Single page to travel across different sites , which also includes automated Whatsapp messenger
+Single page to travel across different sites , which also includes automated Whatsapp messenger.
+This page is developed using Front-end web development with the help of Python,Flask.